Clomosy/AI/ReadMe.md

 # Artificial Intelligence Chat Robot

 ## Description

-This project includes a simple chat application using an artificial intelligence engine.
-Users can input text, and the application will evaluate these inputs using artificial intelligence to manage the conversation.
+This project includes a simple chat application that uses Google AI Gemini with TclRest technology.
+A user assigned as an administrator can input text, and the application uses artificial intelligence to evaluate the input and manage the conversation.

 ## Usage

-Sending Messages:
+### Sending Messages:

-  - Users can send messages to the chat application by entering text.
+- The administrator user can send messages to the chat application by entering text.

 - They can evaluate the text input by clicking the "SEND" button.

-Chat Screen Controls:
+### Chat Screen Controls:

-  - Follow the received messages on the chat screen.
+- Users in the application can follow the received messages on the chat screen.

-  - If a message is received, the screen will update to display the new message.
+- When a new message is received, the screen updates to display the new message.

-Connection Status:

-  - Monitor the connection status as "Connected" or "Not Connected."
-  - It is displayed in green when connected and red when not connected.